LeBzul/LBZSpinner/README.md

 ```

 #### Configure Delegate
-For use LBZSpinnerDelegate for event return :
+Use LBZSpinnerDelegate for event return :

 ###### Declare use LBZSpinnerDelegate :
 ```Swift